-In addition to purchasing the FireSide Stories candle from The Rustic House, there are other ways to help HomeBound Books.
+In addition to purchasing the Sweet Stories candle from The Rustic House, there are other ways to help HomeBound Books.

 Various book drop-off locations are located around the city, including The Chattanooga Market, Feed Co.
 Table & Tavern, all Lupi’s Pizza locations, Merchants on Main, Good Dog and Winder Binder Gallery & Bookstore.

 Growing up, Butler dreamed of becoming a teacher.
 Although she never anticipated starting a non-profit, she is glad she took a leap of faith.

 “People ask me all the time if I’m upset that I’m not using my degree,” says Butler.
 “But I wouldn’t have found this passion if I didn’t go to schools and get the experiences that I did.”